crate/cratedb-guide/docs/ingest/etl/index.md

 ::::{grid-item-card} {material-outlined}`air;2em` Dataflow / Pipeline / Code-first
 - {ref}`apache-airflow`

-  Apache Airflow is an open source software platform to programmatically author, schedule, and monitor workflows.
+  Apache Airflow is an open-source software platform to programmatically author, schedule, and monitor workflows.
 Pipelines are defined in Python, allowing for dynamic pipeline generation and on-demand, code-driven pipeline invocation.